Prepare for your visit

 Bringing Materials

-As a prerequisite for work at CHESS it must be established whether or not Hazardous Materials are involved.
-If such materials are to be brought to CHESS, certain information must be provided and internal procedures followed before actual beam-time is granted.
-These procedures involve two parts, (1) those that must be completed well in advance of arrival at CHESS and (2) those to be carried out when the hazardous material actually arrives at CHESS.
-Upon submission of your proposal, any hazardous or potentially hazardous, explosive, toxic, radioactive materials, or radiation producing sources, must be declared and submitted in writing for review by the CHESS Safety Committee.
+Before starting work at CHESS, it must be determined whether Hazardous Materials are involved.
+If such materials are to be brought, specific information must be provided and internal procedures followed before beamtime is granted.
+These procedures involve two parts: (1) tasks that must be completed well in advance of arrival and (2) tasks to be completed once the hazardous material arrives at CHESS.
+Upon submission of your proposal, any hazardous or potentially hazardous, explosive, toxic, radioactive materials, or radiation-producing sources, must be declared and submitted in writing for review by the CHESS Safety Committee.
 The following information is required for EACH MATERIAL.

 - Name of material (one form for each material)